phone

 The Darien and Gamboa Printable Bird List

-(This is a checklist of the birds that we have seen on the Darien and Gamboa tour)
+(This is a list of the birds that we have seen on both the Darien and Gamboa tours)

-On our last trip to the Darien, which was a 12 day trip in January 2023, we saw 29 different species of raptors and 20 different species of hummingbirds.
-Our January 2024 has been expanded to 16 days, and we will see more birds.
+On our last trip to the Darien, we saw 29 different species of raptors and 20 different species of hummingbirds.

 Animals we have seen: Four species of monkeys (Golden-mantled Howler, Geoffroy's Tamarin, Panamanian Night Monkey, Spider Monkey), Anteaters (Northern Tamandua and Giant Anteater), both 2-toed and 3-toad sloths, Coati, Crab-eating Raccoon, Agouti, Panama slender opossum, Rufous soft-furred spiny-rat, Red-tailed squirrel, Variegated squirrel, and Capybara.
 Many of the mammals will have babies.
 We see many reptiles and amphibians including the Spectacled Caiman and the American Crocodile.